 I love this handmade ivory rug.
 It’s extra plush with a wonderful geometric pattern and bright, fun colors.
 And, you can’t beat the price.

 One reviewer said “I love this rug!
 It’s super soft.
 I bought it for my office to make it cozier and more welcoming.”

 Faux Cowhide Rug

-I had no idea that faux cowhide rugs were easy to clean until Emma told me about one she had in her dining room.
+I had no idea that faux cowhide rugs were so easy to maintain and clean until Emma told me about one she has in her dining room!
 The fibers can be spot cleaned, so you don’t have to worry about spills as much.
-Another neutral rug that can “dress up” any space!
+And, this neutral rug can “dress up” any space.

-Elsie owns a mix of vintage and newer rugs and she swears by this cleaner.
+Elsie owns a mix of vintage and newer rugs and she swears by this stain remover.
 Keeping your rugs vacuumed (at least once a week) is another trick to keep them looking new and fresh.
-You can read more of her tips for cleaning rugs here.

 Speaking of vintage rugs, Elsie’s favorite places to shop for them are: